optipulsproject/python-optipuls/README.md

 ### Running `optipuls` in a docker container

+The officially recommended way to run numerical simulations and optimizations with `optipuls` package is to use docker containers.
+Docker software must be installed on the host system.

 Assuming that `/scratch/optipuls` is the desired location for the numerical artifacts and dijitso cache on the host system, the following command will mount the scratch directory and the current working directory inside a docker container and execute `run.py`:
 ```
 $ docker run \